semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 When you're inserting data into Elasticsearch, they are formatted with JSON structure.
 Elasticsearch is able to automatically guess the type of each fields: numbers, string, booleans.
 Indeed, numbers are defined with digits, strings are surrounded by quotes, and boolean are specific words.
 This behavior is called **type detection**.

-But, what if we want this behavior to be a little different ?
+But, what if we want this behavior to be a little different?
 Several options are set by Elasticsearch to customize the type detection.
 For example, we could like digits between quotes to be recognized as numbers (the default behavior is to identify them as strings).

 These parameters are specific to each index.
 It means that the parameters have to be set through the Elasticsearch cluster's API.